cloudposse/charts/incubator/route53-kubernetes/README.md

     incubator/route53-kubernetes
 ```

-The above command sets the host parameter to 'test.com' and install vpn acceptable with that host.
+The above command sets the DNS record type to A and installs the service.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,